quarkfin/qf-lib/docs/source/installation.rst

 Prerequisites
 --------------

+QF-Lib currently requires Python 3.7-3.9.
+The library has been tested on Windows, macOS, and Ubuntu.

 The library uses `WeasyPrint <https://weasyprint.readthedocs.io>`__ to export documents to PDF.
 WeasyPrint requires additional dependencies, check the `platform-specific instructions for Linux, macOS and Windows